 The iPhone keeps popping up the Apple ID password sign-in window would probably be because of its outdated iOS version.
 So, just upgrade your iDevices to the latest iOS version that may fix the iPhone or iPad that keeps asking for an Apple ID password error.

-Open Settings app on iPhone > Click General > Tap Software Update for checking for update > If yes, tap Download and Install to get an available iOS version.
+Open Settings app on iPhone > Click General > Tap Software Update to check for update > If yes, tap Download and Install to get an available iOS version.

 Updating the iOS Version

-No matter your iPhone is keeping asking for Apple ID password after an iOS update or even you don’t know the reasons, AnyFix can help you fix the problem.
+No matter if your iPhone keeps asking for Apple ID password after an iOS update or even you don’t know the reasons, AnyFix can help you fix the problem.
 AnyFix – iOS system recovery allows you to fix most of the iPhone and iPad system problems like keep asking for password, stuck on setting up Apple ID, iPhone stuck on restoring from iCloud, etc.

 Here are the steps: